 This morning I saw a Lucid Air driving along Rt 80 in central California.
 This was the first time I’d seen on in person and I got a pretty good look at the exterior design and a bit of the interior as I drove alongside for several miles.

-This post is a follow up to Supercharging II: 800 miles in a day to calculate carbon emissions from driving electric on that 1715 mile road trip.
-Summary: Driving our Model 3 produced less than one quarter of the carbon emissions of a 25 MPG car.
+This post is a follow up to Supercharging II: 800 miles in a day to calculate carbon emissions from driving electric on a 1715 mile road trip.
+Summary: Driving our EV greatly reduced our carbon emissions to less than one quarter of a 25 MPG car.

 This spring we drove to the Grand Canyon to get outdoors and to get a break from virtual schooling during our children’s spring vacation.
 This post is a ‘road trip primer’ for those considering an EV and is another example to demonstrate that electric cars work well for families.

 Emissions from producing electricity for the U.S. grid have been steadily dropping.
 This has resulted from long-term trends of more renewable and cleaner burning sources of energy used to produce electricity.
 One upshot of this: EVs are cleaner than gas-powered cars, and keep getting cleaner.

 The idea that EVs make just as much pollution as gas-powered cars is not new.
 It’s often brought up as a reason to keep pumping oil out of the ground and gasoline into cars.
 But believe me it’s an old idea, and it’s been addressed many, many times.
 We should, of course, all understand the mix of energy sources used to produce electricity, the emissions that come from using different sources, and the impact of emissions on the air we breath.
 But, the idea that EVs pollute “just as much as gas-powered cars” is not true.